huggingface/blog/switch_transformers.md

 ![MoE figure](/assets/119_switch_transformers/routing.png)

-As it can be seen on the figure above, the blue token is going to be ignored by the expert 1, even though it has been routed there since the expert has already reached its maximum expert capacity.
-This will result in using the hidden state on the next stage as it is.
+As seen in the figure above, Expert 1 will ignore the blue token as it has already reached its maximum capacity (even though the token was router there).
+This will result in using the hidden state in the next stage as it is.

-How to ensure the diversity of the routing mechanism, i.e, make sure that the distribution of routed experts is uniform.
+How can we ensure the diversity of the routing mechanism?
+I.e, make sure that the distribution of routed experts is uniform.
 Some recent studies have shown that learning such a routing mechanism encourages token clustering around expert centroids.
-Also a poor expert routing strategy can cause certain experts to be under-trained, leading to an expert being under or over-specialized.
+A poor expert routing strategy can cause certain experts to be under-trained, leading to an expert being under or over-specialized.

-Therefore, to tackle this issue it is important to revisit the routing algorithm.
+Therefore, it is important to revisit the routing algorithm to tackle this issue.
 Recently, Google developed the so-called Expert Choice (EC) algorithm.
 The top-k tokens are assigned the experts with a predetermined buffer capacity rather than having tokens choose the top-k experts.
-This approach achieves significant improvements in training efficiency and downstream performance while guaranteeing even load balancing and allowing a variable number of experts for each token.
-In an 8B/64E (8 billion activated parameters, 64 experts) model, EC routing accelerates training convergence by more than two times when compared to the top-1 and top-2 gating mechanisms.
-Read more about the method in the [original blogpost](https://ai.googleblog.com/2022/11/mixture-of-experts-with-expert-choice.html)
+This approach significantly improves training efficiency and downstream performance while guaranteeing even load balancing and allowing a variable number of experts for each token.
+In an 8B/64E (8 billion activated parameters, 64 experts) model, EC routing accelerates training convergence more than two times compared to the top-1 and top-2 gating mechanisms.
+Read more about the method in the [original blog post](https://ai.googleblog.com/2022/11/mixture-of-experts-with-expert-choice.html)

 Microsoft introduced X-MoE, which consists of routers that use a learnable temperature, by estimating the routing scores on a low-dimensional hypersphere.
 How good are these models?